 An experienced car accident lawyer can assist you in many ways, including:

 - Case evaluation.
 After discussing your situation, an attorney can help you understand whether you have a viable claim to recover compensation and the best way to proceed.
 Your lawyer may also be able to give you a better idea of what you are entitled to in a car accident.

 - Case preparation.
-Case preparation may include investigating the accident scene, gathering evidence, establishing liability and building a strong case for you.
+Case preparation may include investigating the accident scene, gathering evidence, establishing liability, and building a strong case for you.

 - Case presentation.
 Your attorney will work to negotiate a fair settlement for you.
 Our San Jose car accident attorney’s goal is to maximize the outcome for our clients.
-If a fair settlement cannot be reached, we litigate for our clients to obtain compensation they need to recover.
+If a fair settlement cannot be reached, we litigate for our clients to obtain the compensation they need to recover.

 Contact Our San Jose Car Accident Attorney to Discuss Your Potential Claim

-We understand the physical, financial and emotional turmoil and devastation that car accidents can cause to victims and their families.
+We understand the physical, financial, and emotional turmoil and devastation that car accidents can cause to victims and their families.
 Our experienced San Jose car accident lawyer may be able to help you recover the compensation you need to recover.
 Call our office today at (408) 650-8955.
 You can also fill out our online contact form and we will be in touch with you soon.